About Uganda- the Pearl of Africa!

 Everywhere will undoubtedly impress you, regardless of where you go in Uganda.

-In 1862, the British explorer John Hanning Speke became the first European to visit the kingdom.
-However, he was soon followed by a number of Christian missionaries.
-The then Buganda king, Mutesa 1 welcomed them.
-Previously, Arab traders had entered the region from the Indian Ocean coast in the early 1840s.
+In 1862, the British explorer John Hanning Speke was the first European to arrive in the kingdom.
+However, a number of Christian missionaries soon followed him.
+The then Buganda king, Mutesa 1 welcomed them..
+Previously, Arab traders had entered the region from the Indian Ocean in the early 1840s.

 Uganda officially became a British protectorate in 1894.
 This was after uniting the different kingdoms under one country.

 Post independence governments in Uganda

 The country gained its independence in 1962.
 However, its post-independence history became full of violence.

 But after just two years, Idi Amin overthrew Obote in January 1971.
 Amin remained president of Uganda for eight years.
 Finally on April 11 1979, Amin fled Uganda.
 He was forced out by the Tanzanian army and Ugandan exiles.
 Amin died in Saudi Arabia on August 16 2003.

 Obote then returned to office in 1980.
 But he found himself fighting guerrilla groups.
 These included Amin’s army and the National Resistance Army (NRA).
 The national army then was the Uganda National Liberation Army (UNLA) under Tito Okello.

-In July 1985, Obote was once again deposed by the military council headed by Okello.
+In July 1985, Obote was once again deposed by the military headed by Okello.
 The Okello government lasted only six months.
-Thereafter, the NRA rebels led by Museveni took control of the capital in 1986.
+Thereafter, the NRA rebels led by Museveni took control in 1986.
 They established the National Resistance Council to govern the country.

 By the early 1990s, Museveni restored order and some prosperity to most of the country.
-The first presidential elections in Uganda organized in 1996, was won by Museveni.
+The first presidential elections organized in 1996, was won by Museveni.

-Museveni is still president today after winning all the elections between 1996-2016.
+Museveni is still president today.
+He has been winning all the elections between 1996-2016.